Summer School Info

 - Any student NOT enrolled for one or more (fall or spring) semesters on the main campus of the university must apply for readmission.
 Applications for readmission and submission deadlines are available from the Office of Undergraduate Admissions at www.ecu.edu/admissions.
 Readmission to the university does not guarantee readmission to individual academic programs.
 Students who have been enrolled at another college or university since their last enrollment at East Carolina University must submit to the Office of Undergraduate Admissions official transcripts indicating that a minimum cumulative GPA of 2.5 on a 4.0 scale has been earned on all transferable courses attempted.

-- AT ECU: will register for summer classes the same way and same time as fall classes – you may select to attend summer session 1, summer session 2, and/or 11 week summer session.
+You will register for summer classes the same way and same time as fall classes - you may select to attend summer session 1, summer session 2, and/or 11 week summer session.
 The 11 week session spans the entire time of both summer sessions 1 and 2.
-Students may register for a course in the 11 week session and courses in both summer 1 and 2 – however, they must adhere to credit maximums for summer sessions 1 and 2 (up to 7 hours).
-FOR EXAMPLE if a student took a 3 credit course during the 11 week summer session, s/he would only be able to take 4 hours in addition both summer sessions 1 and Review the University Academic Calendar for important summer dates.
+Students may register for a course in the 11 week session and courses in both summer 1 and 2 - however, they must adhere to credit maximums for summer sessions 1 and 2 (up to 7 hours).
+FOR EXAMPLE if a student took a 3 credit course during the 11 week summer session, s/he would only be able to take 4 hours in addition both summer sessions 1 and 2.
+Review the University Academic Calendar for important summer dates.
+More Summer School information can be found here: http://www.ecu.edu/summer/.

 - AT ANOTHER INSTITUTION: students should address this with the other institution.